awstoner/case-study/README.md

 <br>

 2. There are users registered as inactive in their cohort_month.
+For the sake of this exercise I've categorized these records as bad data and they have been filtered out in the WHERE/AND clause: ```AND NOT (cohort_month = month AND customer_flag = 0)```.
+In the real world a conversation would be had regarding their significance.
  * e.g:

 | month | user_id | cohort_month | customer_flag |
 | :--: | :--: | :--: | :--: |
 | 2023-06-01 |  809197614891168787 | 2023-06-01   |             0

-2. There is an inconsistent tracking of inactive customers in the table.
+3. There is an inconsistent tracking of inactive customers in the table.
 Sometimes an inactive customer will be removed from the table the following month from a customer_flag = 0 record.
 Other times a customer will be in the table for two inactive months in a row.
     * e.g: This user appears in the table in 2023-12 and 2024-01 despite being inactive two months in a row.
 <br>